-Translation to the Belorussian language, courtesy of Nadejda Dobkina (July 2011)
+Translation to the Estonian language, courtesy of Karolin Lohmus (July 2017)

 The following article hit the news this morning.
 We have received many e-mail messages asking for more information.
 The public has been on an information roller coaster, the result of an explosion of medical reports, each heralding a 'breakthrough in SIDS research.
 We need to help people separate myth from fact and risk factor from cause.
 We are currently gathering more information about this specific research and will keep you updated.

 - When it comes to media coverage of SIDS, we often feel a sense of frustration in being confronted with misleading headlines, announcements of so-called breakthroughs and statements taken out of context.